amurseli/Brain/Brain/D&D/Waterdeep Dragon Heist/1- Entidades/Avril Thunderstaff.md

   - name: Multiattack
     desc: Avril makes two weapon attacks.
 It can cast a cantrip in place of one of these attacks.
   - name: Shortsword
-    desc: Melee Weapon Attack +5 to hit, reach5ft, one target.
+    desc: Melee Weapon Attack +5 to hit, reach 5ft, one target.
 1d6 + 2 piercing damage, or 1d6 + 2 + 5 during Bladesong
 bonus_actions:
   - name: Bladesong
     desc: Avril invokes an ancient magic, which grants her supernatural speed, agility, and focus.
 The bladesong lasts for 1 minute.
 It ends early if she is incapacitated, uses two hands to make an attack with a weapon, dons medium or heavy armor or a shield, or chooses to end it early (no action required).
-During the bladesong, Avril gains the following benefits. \\n asd
+During the bladesong, Avril gains the following benefits.
+  - name: AC +5
+  - name: Speed +10ft
+  - name: Advantage on Acrobatics checks
+  - name: +5 to saving throws to maintain concentration
+  - name: +5 bonus damage rolls made with melee attacks

 ```